* New U.S.-China talks boost trade optimism

 A separate report showed the U.S. services industry rebounded last month to its fastest expansion since February, bouncing back from a three-year low, according to the Institute for Supply Management's non-manufacturing purchasing managers index (PMI).

 The dollar held its losses against a basket of world currencies following the upbeat U.S. jobs data.
-Earlier, the news of renewed trade talks weighed on the dollar and the yen while boosting riskier currencies.
+Earlier news of a fresh round of trade talks weighed on the dollar and the yen while boosting riskier currencies.

-Reporting by Stephen Culp; Editing by Dan Grebler
+Reporting by Stephen Culp Editing by Nick Zieminski